grafana/grafana/contribute/engineering/terminology.md

 [deprecated](https://tools.ietf.org/html/rfc7568).

 As such, while we use both terms in our codebase and documentation, we generally prefer TLS.
-However, we have decided to use both acronyms in combination when referring to this type of technology, that is, _TLS/SSL_.
-We do this because we don't want to confuse readers who may not be aware of them being synonymous, and SSL still prevalent in common discourse.
+However, we use both acronyms in combination when referring to this type of technology, that is, _TLS/SSL_.
+We do this because we don't want to confuse readers who may not be aware of them being synonymous, and SSL is still prevalent in common discourse.